ickb/proposal/README.md

 - Maintained
 - Released

-In the same way, the protocol can have many distinct standard deposits, each of them constantly moving at different stages of maturity:
+In the same way, the protocol can have many distinct deposits, each of them constantly moving at different stages of maturity:

-- **Collected**: Users deposit CKB into standard deposits and receive iCKB.
+- **Collected**: Users deposit CKB and receive iCKB.
-- **Maintained**: Standard deposits accrue interest in the NervosDAO.
+- **Maintained**: Deposits accrue interest in the NervosDAO.
-- **Released**: If a user wants to exchange iCKB for CKB, they can use any standard deposit that is at maturity.
+- **Released**: If a user wants to exchange iCKB for CKB, they can use any deposit that is at maturity.

 ### Feedback